CaptainToasty/Boopio-Discord-Bot/README.md

 # Boopio-Discord-Bot
 A Lucio themed discord bot written in python3.

-Before use of the bot you will need to add your own bot token, which should be placed in main.py
+Before use of the bot you will need to add your own discord bot token, which should be placed in main.py

 Commands: